 Bill Dobson (Vice-Chair) – Bill was born and raised on a farm in Cobden.
 In 1966 he got his first job as a teacher at Rideau Regional Centre and at 23-years old he bought his current farm in Montague township where he raised his five children and has certified organic, grass-fed beef.
-Bill was first elected as Deputy Reeve of Montague Township in 2008 and as Reeve in 2011, as well he has served as Warden For Lanark County for 2012-2013.
+Bill was first elected as Deputy Reeve of Montague Township in 2008 and as Reeve in 2011, as well he has served as Warden For Lanark County for 2012-2013 and was elected back to the position in 2016.
 He has volunteered at the Montague Forget-Me-Not seniors club and coached in minor sports.

 Robert Argue (Secretary) – Bob Argue is the (volunteer) Executive Director of ecoPerth, a community-based demonstration of greenhouse gas reduction measures in Lanark County.
 EcoPerth has been working for seventeen years to engage residents, business, and municipalities in dozens of action projects, such as renewable energy programs and promotion and support of local food systems.
 Bob is also President of REIC Perth, an environmental consulting company he founded in 1977, with extensive experience in renewable energy technologies, green communities, waste management and recycling, energy conservation in housing, and climate change issues.
 He has written several books and manuals on renewable energy and low-energy housing.